ALBANIA

 The first report on the implementation of Resolution 1325 in Albania launched | UN Women – Europe and Central Asia

-Contribution of Uniformed Personnel to UN by Country, Mission, and Personnel Type (May 2023): 05-Missions Detailed By Country
+Contribution of Uniformed Personnel to UN by Country, Mission and Personnel Type (January 2025) 03-Contributions by Country and Mission

 Other NAPs